newagehardcore/infocloud/project.md

         *   `PUT /api/sources/:id`: Update a source's details (name, category, bias) in the MongoDB `Source` collection.
 Changes to bias or category trigger updates to associated `NewsItem` documents and a keyword cache refresh.
         *   `DELETE /api/sources/:id`: Remove a source from the MongoDB `Source` collection and delete the corresponding feed from Miniflux.
         *   `GET /api/sources/config`: Retrieves configuration like bias categories and dynamically gets existing categories from the `Source` collection.
+        *   `GET /api/sources/export`: Export all sources as a JSON file.
+        *   `POST /api/sources/import`: Import sources from a JSON file (expects `multipart/form-data` with a field named `sourcesFile`).
+        *   `POST /api/sources/purge-all`: Delete all sources from the database and attempt to delete corresponding feeds from Miniflux.
     *   Backend service (`sourceManagementService.js`) handles the database interactions (using the `Source` model) and syncs feed creation/deletion/updates with the configured Miniflux instance via its API.
+    *   **Source Data Format (for Import/Export):** The JSON format for importing/exporting sources is an array of objects, where each object represents a source and should include fields like `name`, `url`, `category`, `bias`, and optionally `alternateUrl`.
+The `_id`, `uuid`, `minifluxFeedId`, `createdAt`, and `updatedAt` fields are generally excluded from exports and handled by the backend during import.
 2.  **Backend Data Fetching & Processing (Automated - `news-backend/src/cron.js`):**
     *   Scheduled job (`rssService.fetchAndProcessMinifluxEntries`) fetches *unread* entries from the Miniflux API.
 The `minifluxEntryId` from these entries is treated as a string throughout the backend processing pipeline, including storage in the `NewsItem` model and when querying `NewsItem` documents.
     *   Entries are enriched with source metadata (name, category, bias) by looking up the `minifluxFeedId` in the MongoDB `Source` collection.
 The `NewsItem.source.bias` and `NewsItem.source.category` fields are populated directly from the `Source` document.
 The top-level `NewsItem.bias` is also set to mirror `NewsItem.source.bias`.